 Each year has a practice placement component (30 days in Year 1; 60 days in Year 2; 60 days in Year 3).
 Social care students may be placed in a wide variety of statutory and voluntary agencies.
 Examples are: residential centres for children and youth, special schools, high support care, special care units, community development projects, day care and residential services for people with intellectual disabilities, community care work with children and families and family support projects.

-Garda clearance will be required from students.
+Garda vetting will be required for all students.
 Applicants must fully and honestly complete the Garda vetting form.
 Failure to disclose a criminal conviction automatically renders what may appear to be a very minor offence, unrelated to children or minors, to be a serious breach of DIT regulations.
 The Department of Social Sciences policy on Garda vetting can be found on our Student Resources page.

 First Year students shall be required to undertake certified First Aid training, which shall be arranged by the Institute.
 An extra cost (currently approx. €150) to cover the compulsory three day occupational first aid course will be included in the course fee.
 For students in receipt of a SUSI grant, please note that this covers only the Student Contribution Charge (formerly known as the Student Capitation or Registration Charge).
 It does not cover the cost of First Aid Training.